Election experts sound alarms as costs escalate and funding dwindles

 Key Democrats proposed including as much as $20 billion in new federal election spending in their sprawling domestic policy bill last year, but it was not included in a key budget framework and the bill is now indefinitely stalled in any case.

-On Tuesday, a group of 33 Senate Democrats, called on President Biden to include $5 billion in his upcoming 2023 budget to “ensure that state and local election officials continue to receive the resources needed to administer, improve, and modernize our elections” — money that could be spent in time for the next presidential election but not this year’s midterms.
+On Tuesday, a group of 33 Senate Democrats called on President Biden to include $5 billion in his upcoming 2023 budget to “ensure that state and local election officials continue to receive the resources needed to administer, improve, and modernize our elections” — money that could be spent in time for the next presidential election but not this year’s midterms.

 The vagaries of Senate rules mean any action this year would have to be bipartisan, and Republicans appear to be highly skeptical of any new election spending.
 Sen. James Lankford (R-Okla.), who helped engineer a $380 million federal investment in elections in 2018, said there was simply too much federal money left unspent by the states to consider additional rounds of funding.